-Now that we are well into spring, heading into summer, we thought we’d check in on how the spring cleaning went—and what kind of difference our community members are finding between their indoor and outdoor air quality.
+Now that we are heading into summer, we thought we’d check in on how the spring cleaning went—and what kind of difference our community members are finding between their indoor and outdoor air quality.

 How we did it